Package Leaflet: Information for the Patient

 If you use more AGRASTAT than you should

-Your AGRASTAT dose will be closely monitored and watched by your doctor and pharmacist.
+Your dose of AGRASTAT will be carefully monitored and supervised by your doctor and pharmacist.

-The most reported adverse effect of overdose was bleeding.
+The most commonly reported side effect of overdose was bleeding.
 If you notice bleeding, you should inform your doctor immediately.

 Your doctor will decide when to administer AGRASTAT.

-Your doctor will decide when treatment should be interrupted.
-However, if you wish to interrupt treatment early, you should discuss other options with your doctor.
+Your doctor will decide when treatment should be stopped.
+However, if you wish to stop treatment beforehand, you should discuss other options with your doctor.

-The most common side effect in treatment with AGRASTAT is bleeding that can occur anywhere in your body.
-This side effect can be severe and, rarely, can be fatal.
+The most common side effect in treatment with AGRASTAT is bleeding, which can occur anywhere in your body.
+This side effect can be serious and, rarely, can be fatal.

 If you experience side effects, you may need medical attention.
-While using AGRASTAT, if you develop any of the following symptoms, you must contact your doctor immediately:
+While you are using AGRASTAT, if you develop any of the following symptoms, you should contact your doctor immediately:

-The following are side effects that have occurred in patients after treatment with AGRASTAT.
-These side effects are classified in order of decreasing frequency.
+The following side effects have occurred in patients treated with AGRASTAT.
+These side effects are listed in order of decreasing frequency.

 Very common side effects (may affect more than 1 in 10 people):